Driver suspected of DUI after crash leaves 2 Del Sol sophomores dead

 An online fundraiser has been set up for the girls.
 As of Tuesday night, the page had raised more than $4,000.

-Friends remembered Mora and Amaya-Ramirez Tuesday night as inseparable friends and talented mariachi members.
+On Tuesday night, friends remembered Mora and Amaya-Ramirez as inseparable friends and talented mariachi members.

-Pineda and Amaya-Ramirez’s former cheer coach, Cecilee French, 23, said Amaya-Ramirez was small but with a big spirit.
+Pineda and Amaya-Ramirez’s former cheer coach, Cecilee French, said Amaya-Ramirez had a big spirit despite her small frame.

 “She was really tiny, but she had a big personality,” French said.
 “She performed her heart out every single time.”